The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 It isn't conservatism.

-It isn't the understanding and belief in Edmund Burke and all of and Buckley.
+It isn't the understanding and belief in Edmund Burke and all of Buckley.

 Take your pick of any of the intellectual conservative founders, if you will.

-It's not an understanding, respect for, understanding, not Hayek, Hayek Schmayek, who's that?
+It's not an understanding, respect for, understand that Hayek, Hayek Shmayek, who's that?

 People wouldn't know.

-They're going to run across these names in everyday ordinary even education.
+I'm going to run across these names in everyday, ordinary, even education.

-So I think the reason that Gerson writes what he writes, and the reason any of them are just rendered what's the word, not uncoherent, but man, they just they become unhinged.
+So I think the reason that Gerson writes what he writes and the reason any of them are just rendered, what's the word, not incoherent, but man, they just become unhinged.

 Maybe the best way to describe it.